Top 10 Best Gambling History Books

 By Kevin Cook

 It appeals to readers who enjoy real life adventure stories, gambling history and biographies built around strong, memorable characters.
-For anyone curious about a man whose life blended talent, luck and daring in equal measure, Titanic Thompson is an entertaining, funny and engaging read.
+For anyone curious about a man whose life blended talent, luck and daring in equal measure, Titanic Thompson is a good read, entertaining, funny and engaging, and highly recommended for those interested in the drama and adventure of gambling history.

 Available via Amazon